joomengine/jcb-documentation/english/Joomla-Components.md

 A component can include:

-- **Admin Views** – data tables, edit forms, ACL rules, and toolbar actions that power the backend experience; review the [JCB!
-Admin Views feature deep dive](./Features/JCB-Admin-Views.md) to see how they accelerate builds.
+- **Admin Views** – data tables, edit forms, ACL rules, and toolbar actions that power the backend experience; review the [JCB Admin Views feature deep dive](./Features/JCB-Admin-Views.md) to see how they accelerate builds.
 - **Site Views** – list and item layouts that ship to the frontend.
 - **Custom Admin Views** – bespoke management screens that sit outside the CRUD scaffolding.
-- **Modules and Plugins** – optional extensions that are packaged alongside the main component; see [JCB!
-Joomla Modules](./Joomla-Modules.md) for module-specific workflows and the [JCB!
-Joomla Plugins](./Joomla-Plugins.md) notes for event-driven logic.
+- **Modules and Plugins** – optional extensions that are packaged alongside the main component; see [JCB Joomla Modules](./Joomla-Modules.md) for module-specific workflows and the [JCB Joomla Plugins](./Joomla-Plugins.md) notes for event-driven logic.
 - **Custom Code** – helper methods, class overrides, and reusable snippets injected into the generated output.
 - **Files and Folders** – media assets, scripts, language packs, or other resources that need to be copied into Joomla's filesystem.
 - **Database Tweaks** – schema updates, install/upgrade SQL, and demo data.